legendarycode3/31-days-Of-reactjs-course/README.md

  They are essentially arguments passed to components, much like function arguments in JavaScript or attributes in HTML. </br>
- This allows components to be dynamic and reusable, displaying different Every “component function”, gets one parameter called props. </br>
+ This allows components to be dynamic and reusable, displaying different information based on the props they receive. </br>
+Every “component function”, gets one parameter called props. </br>
 The “props”  parameter is an object and it will contain all the attributes that we give to any component.  </br>
 Props, is the short form for properties. </br>